 Source 3a.
 New York African Free School Right after the American Revolution, the New York Manumission Society was created.
-It worked to end the slave trade around the world A Commence of the second and to achieve the abolition of slavery in the new county.
+It worked to end the slave trade around the world and to achieve the abolition of slavery in the new county.
 It established the African Free School in New York City, the first education organization for Black Americans in North America.
 It served both free blacks and the children of enslaved people.
 NEW-YORK AFRICAN FREE-SCHOOL, No. 2.
-Engraved from a drawing taken by P. Reason, a pupil, aged 18 years.
+Engraved from a drawing taken by P. Reason, a pupil, aged 13 years.